deiu/rww.io/README.rst

 RWW.IO
 ======

-RWW.IOis a personal Linked Data store, intended to be used as a backend service for your Linked Data applications, and it supports the latest standards and recommendations: RDF, JSON-LD, SPARQL 1.1 Update, WebID.
+RWW.IO is a personal Linked Data store, intended to be used as a backend service for your Linked Data applications, and it supports the latest standards and recommendations: _RDF: http://www.w3.org/RDF/, JSON-LD, SPARQL 1.1 Update, WebID.

 All data stores (endpoints) interpret the HTTP request URI as the base URI for RDF operations and the default-graph URI for SPARQL operations.
-When using the service as a backend, you need to follwo two basic rules:
+When using the service as a backend, you need to follow two basic rules:

 - Specify the media type of your request data with a Content-Type HTTP header.
 - Specify your response type preference with an Accept HTTP header.